-This forms part of Queensland Government Procurement Policy and is administered by the Queensland Department of Housing & Public Works.
-The Queensland Government Procurement Strategy provides more details.
+This forms part of the Queensland Government Procurement Policy and is administered by the Queensland Department of Housing, Local Government, Planning and Public Works.
+A data sheet on the Local Benefits Test is available at Local Benefits Test.

 South Australia